DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 Early on we decided on establishing escort unit."

 Which seemed only natural.
-While Fairin already said, but just to be sure Kai asked her to confirm.
+While Farin already said, but just to be sure Kai asked her to confirm.

 "I'm seeing only three people here, it is not mistake?
-Me, Rinne and Fairin."
+Me, Rinne and Farin."

 "You'll be in name only."